flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateDirectoryConfig
-### Creates a Directory Config object in AppStream 2.0.
-This object includes the information required to join streaming instances to an Active Directory domain.
+> Creates a Directory Config object in AppStream 2.0.
+This object includes the information required to join streaming instances to an Active Directory domain.<br/>

 #### Input Parameters
 * `Action` - _required_